kjecha/kjecha.github.io/_pages/about.md

 ---

 I am a PhD student at the University of Lausanne in [Tanja Schwander's](https://www.unil.ch/dee/schwander-group) group.
-My thesis focuses on the genomic causes and consequences of insect hybridization.
+My thesis focuses on determining the causes and consequences of the transition to parthenogenesis in insects.

 My current projects focus on molecularly identifying species within the [*Lasius*](https://en.wikipedia.org/wiki/Lasius) genus of ants with contaminated RAD-seq data and understanding the origins of parthenogenetic populations of the ladybug [*Nephus voeltzkowi*](https://en.wikipedia.org/wiki/Nephus_voeltzkowi).